-- Discussion of key components with financial impact on transactions
+- Discussion of key components with the financial impact on transactions

 - Factoring the synergy impact on future earnings performance of acquirer

-- Contribution analysis and its relevant in the analytical process
+- Contribution analysis and its relevance to the analytical process

 7. Advanced financial & valuation modeling

-To be able to perform the required financial analysis, one must master the fundamental concept of financial modeling by taking the core and basic concepts to the next level.
+To be able to perform the required financial analysis, one must master the fundamental concept of Equity Research by taking the core and basic concepts to the next level.

 Our course will enable you to develop defined depreciation schedules, in-depth break up of revenue segments, Discounted Cash Flow (DCF) valuation models, and football field summary valuation and reference ranges.

-- Projection of revenue for the company based upon key revenue drivers
+- Projection of revenue for the company based on key revenue drivers

 - Projection of complete income statement of the company

-- Projection of cash flow statement by building each component of cash flow statement
+- Projection of the cash flow statement by building each component of the cash flow statement

 - Balance the model using the debt schedule and debt sweep logic (important regarding balancing the model)